Shreyanshishere/Hospitality-Power-BI-Report/README.md

 **Solution Approach**: To achieve revenue growth for Rajvansh Hotels and Palaces, we will employ statistical measures to analyze their business data.
 We will focus on tracking weekly and monthly trends, conduct Level 1 and Level 2 analyses, and design an effective Power BI dashboard while adhering to the principle of asking "three whys" to uncover deeper insights.

 # Solution Details:
-**Statistical Measures**: Utilize statistical measures such as PEVPAR (Revenue per Room Available) and ADR (Average Daily Rate) to assess the hotel's financial performance.
+**Statistical Measures**: Utilize statistical measures such as REVPAR (Revenue per Room Available) and ADR (Average Daily Rate) to assess the hotel's financial performance.

 **Tracking Weekly and Monthly Trends**: Monitor the hotel's revenue and occupancy data on both weekly and monthly scales to identify patterns and anomalies.